dksasaki/py-model-framework/README.md

 If you want to install python packages in a very simple way, click [here](docs/python_install.md)

+#WHAT CAN BE DONE WITH THIS FRAMEWORK?
-It is possible (for eta and TS): to nest data from the netcdf model output into the model\_grid boundaries and initial\_conditions. to create homogenous boundaries.
+It is possible (for eta and TS):
+*  to nest data from the netcdf model output into the model\_grid boundaries and initial\_conditions.
+*  to create homogenous boundaries.

 Time changing nesting will be implemented.